Graci98/Project-2/README.md

 ## Overview
-### This project will develop models that predict the probability of credit card default.
+#### This project will develop models that predict the probability of credit card default.
 We will use a dataset that consists of information for 30,000 customers, including whether they ended up defaulting the next month.
 We will perform exploratory data analysis to derive any important insights from the data that should improve the effectiveness of the models.
 After the models are developed, we’ll compare their performances and determine which has the most sufficient predictive power.

 ## Getting Started:

-#### 1. Import the required libraries and read in and clean the dataset:
+#### Step 1.
+Import the required libraries and read in and clean the dataset:

 ###### Libraries imported; pandas, pathlib, numpy, matplotlib.pylot, seaborn, sklearn, statsmodel.stats.outliers_influence, statsmodel.api, and scipy.
-Then we read and cleaned the CSV file "default_credit_card_client" by checking for null values.
+Then we read and cleaned the CSV file `default_credit_card_client` by checking for null values.
 Also adjusted some of the categories for a cleaner data set.

 ###### MARRIAGE Variable:
 * Original Categories: 1 = married; 2 = single; 3 = others